rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 function that gets run is the `else if value > 100` case.

-To see what happens when a `should_panic` test with an `expected` message fails, let's again introduce a bug into our code by swapping the bodies of the `if value < 1` and the `else if value > 100` blocks:
+To see what happens when a `should_panic` test with an `expected` message fails, let’s again introduce a bug into our code by swapping the bodies of the `if value < 1` and the `else if value > 100` blocks:

 ```rust,ignore